Top-rated movers to make your Oklahoma City to Chicago move easy

 - Chicago’s population is about 303% greater than Oklahoma City.

-- Chicago's public transportation has a score of 9 out of 10 versus Oklahoma City's lower score of 3.
+- Chicago’s public transportation score of 9 out of 10 is higher than Oklahoma City’s score of 3.

-- Both Chicago and Oklahoma City have the same bike-friendliness score of 74 out of 100, meaning Chicago is about as safe for cyclists as Oklahoma City.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Chicago and Oklahoma City have similar bike-friendliness scores (74 vs 72), meaning Chicago is about as safe for cyclists as Oklahoma City.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Chicago’s crime rate is lower than Oklahoma City with a score of 35.19 compared to Oklahoma City’s 49.37.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Oklahoma City neighborhoods are safer than 49.37%.